chetnashah/cppwork/languageNotes.md

 ### uninintialized values

+In C and C++, local variables are not initialized by default.
+Uninitialized variables can contain any value, and their use leads to undefined behavior

 A variable that has not been given a known value (usually through initialization or assignment) is called an uninitialized variable.

 Value of `uninitialized variables is undefined and implementation dependent`.